kenyan-german-links.com

-A Complete Guide for Job Seekers and Employers
+A Detailed & Complete Guide For Job Seekers & Employers

-Are you from Kenya and are thinking about looking for a job in Germany?
+Are you from Kenya or other countries in Africa?
+Are you thinking about, or looking for a job in Germany?
 Or maybe you are an employer who needs to hire the right people quickly?
 Either way, recruitment agencies can be a very useful tool.
 In Germany, these agencies play a big role in connecting workers with companies.

-As you most probably already know, Germany has one of the strongest job markets in Europe.
+As you most probably already know, Germany has one of the strongest job markets in Europe, if not the entire world.
 According to the Federal Employment Agency (Bundesagentur für Arbeit), Germany had about 700,000 open jobs in early 2024.
 This means there is a lot of demand for workers — and recruitment agencies are right in the middle of helping fill those positions.

 1. What Is a Recruitment Agency?